kubecost/docs/install-and-configure/install/cloud-integration/azure-out-of-cluster/azure-out-of-cluster.md

 kubecostProductConfigs:
   cloudIntegrationSecret: <SECRET_NAME>
 ```
-If using Azure Workload Identities (Supported as of v2.1), add the following to the Kubecost Deployment in your Helm values:
+If using Azure Workload Identities (supported as of v2.1), add the following to the Kubecost deployment in your Helm values:

 ```yaml
 kubecostDeployment:
   labels: